Disassembly Adventures with the DeLonghi EC155

 If you accidentally yank some wires loose, see the Wiring Schematic below.
 Otherwise the most likely result of yanking is to dislodge a thermostat.
 There are two, and they are held against the side of the boiler with springy metal clips.
 The thermostats can be recognized by the white thermal grease under them.
 Be certain that each thermostat's retaining clip lies in the recessed slot in the ceramic portion, where it can't touch any electrical terminals.

 Disconnect the skinny water inlet hose (#80 on the parts diagram) from the boiler as described in the “Vibration” section above.

-Use an Allen (hex key) wrench to loosen the four black bolts a little at a time.
+Use a 5mm Allen (hex key) wrench to loosen the four black bolts a little at a time.
 The black bolts extend through the two halves of the boiler, a thick aluminum bottom-piece (which hold the portafilter), and finally through the sheet-metal chassis.
 On the bottom are silver-colored nuts with a knurled face.

 Separate the stainless-steel boiler from the other parts.
 Remove the rubber portafilter gasket.
 Dislodge the bottom half of the boiler from the top by gently hammering with the plastic handle of a screw-driver.
 You want to avoid denting the metal or damaging the gasket which sits between the two halves.

 Now you can see inside the boiler.
 There's nothing much there except for the heating element.

 Be sure everything is clean, especially around the gasket between the halves of the boiler.